Ghajini (2005 film): Themes and influences

 Ghajini was inspired by the American film Memento, which itself was adapted from the short story Memento Mori.
 In response to allegations of plagiarism, Aamir Khan noted "Murgadoss had heard about a film called Memento and the concept had really fascinated him.
 Without having seen the film he went ahead and wrote his own version of the script and screenplay.
 Having finished his script, he then saw Memento, found it very different from what he had written, and went ahead and made Ghajini."
 Malathi Rangarajan of The Hindu stated that: "Those who have watched Memento, will not miss the similarities between the English flick and Ghajini.
 Yet Murugadas's ingenuity lies in adapting the inspiration to suit the taste of the audience".
 Murugadoss stated, "I had written half the story of Ghajini when I saw Memento.
 I liked the character in the film who remembers things for just 15 minutes.
 So, I used just that character."

+After the release of the Hindi remake, Christopher Nolan was reported to be upset when he found out that Murugadoss had borrowed elements from Memento without giving him due credit.
+However, later he spoke fondly of the success of the film.
+He said, "I have heard it was very successful, I heard people liked it.
+So I will watch it at some point.
+I was aware of it, and I am very honoured".

 Several comical scenes in the film are similar to Happy Go Lovely (1951).
 The film's title is a reference to Mahmud of Ghazni, the tenth-century Sultan of Ghaznavid Empire whose name is pronounced "Ghajini" in Tamil.